 What is the process of becoming an auditor with Solidified?

 Every expert must submit an application on our site.
-We verify relevant track record, which must include either past audits, bounties won or prominent contributions to Ethereum projects.
+We interview each candidate and verify relevant track record, which must include either past audits, bounties won or prominent contributions to Ethereum projects.

 We then review past and current work history to make sure there is no conflict of interest.
 Finally, we take the recruit through a test audit with an experienced member of Solidified network and evaluate the skill level.
 We make the final decision as a result.